4d/4d-for-ios/website/translated_docs/pt/Actions-DefineFirstAction.md

 ---
 id: define-first-action
-title: Defining your first action
+title: Definir sua primeira ação
 ---

 In this tutorial, we are going to work on a **Tasks iOS app** and see how to deal with actions in this app.